aksommerville/sevensauces/README.md

 - - Reveal the Daily Special.
 - - Tell composition of tonight's party.
 - - Recommend a recipe.
+- [ ] Beef up the bow a little.
+As is, the grapple is actually a much better hunting weapon.

 ## Notes re starting over